-Tell the students about the award, that librarians and teachers all over the United States are reading these books, discussing them and voting for the best book of the year.
+Tell the students about the award and that children all over the United States are reading these books, discussing them, and voting for the best book of the year.

-We are asking the students to decide which book they like the best.
-In which book do they think the pictures and the words really work together to explain an idea and to get them thinking about it?
-It is not enough to love the writing but feel only so-so about the art.
-Similarly, if they love the pictures but don't really understand the text, they should not vote for it as their favorite.
+We are asking the children to decide which book they like the best.
+In which book do they think the pictures and the words really work together to tell the story?
+It is not enough to love the story but feel only so-so about the art.
+Similarly, if they love the pictures but don’t really understand the text, they should not vote for it as their favorite.

-- Carry on your usual method of commenting on or reacting to the book.
-This should be as natural a part of your day as possible; you don't need to elicit responses if the students don't usually make them, at least the first time around.
+- Carry on your usual method of commenting on or reacting to the story.
+This should be as natural a part of your day as possible; you don’t need to elicit responses if the children don’t usually make them, at least the first time around.

-- Leave the books where they can be available to the students for looking at, poring over, or reading.
+- Leave the books where they can be available to the children for looking, poring over, or trying to read.

 - Be sure to read the books more than once.
-After the second reading, you might want to ask questions about the students’ reactions to the book, what parts they like or don't like, whether they understood something or thought about something differently after reading the book, or any questions that might clue you in to their reactions.
+After the second reading, you might want to ask questions about the children’s feelings about the book, what parts they like or don’t like, whether they’d like to have the same experiences the protagonist had, or any questions that might clue you in to their reactions.

-- How did the pictures relate to the text?
-For example, were the illustrations essential to their understanding of the book, or did they just highlight particular moments or concepts?
+How did the pictures relate to the text?
+For example, were the illustrations essential to their understanding of the story, or did they just highlight particular moments or characters?

 - Were the illustrations consistent with the tone of the story?
+For example, if the story was funny, did the pictures capture that mood?
 If not, did it matter?